SuborbitalPigeon/chapter_image/text/image.md

 It is then required to find the corresponding points in the C-scan, and use these two matrices to calculate the image transformation required to reproject the image into physical coordinates.
 To produce a *ground truth*, a binary image was created manually, with the defect pixels being marked by hand.
 The C-scan showed no sign of the defect in the third row and third column, hence why it is not displayed.
-Using scikit-image, the properties of these regions were determined, with the intention of finding the centroids.
+Using `scikit-image`, the properties of these regions were determined, with the intention of finding the centroids.
 Making use of these centroids and the expected defect locations in mm, an affine transformation matrix was found using a least-squares method:

 $$